gradus/saucer/readme.md

 ## A minimalist node module that does nothing at all

-## When it lands, will be a coffescript framework w/ CoffeeCup templating
+## When it lands, will be a CoffeScript framework w/ CoffeeCup templating
 A featureless but fully pluggable framework.

 ### Usage